-The amounts in this column represent the grant date fair value of stock awards in the applicable year computed in accordance with ASC Topic 718 for restricted stock awards and performance share awards.
+- The amounts in this column represent the grant date fair value of stock awards in the applicable year computed in accordance with ASC Topic 718 for restricted stock awards and performance share awards.
 The fair value of the performance share awards assumes the achievement of the target level of performance shares as the probable outcome.
-Assuming the achievement of the maximum level of performance shares, the above amounts for each person would be increased by the following fair value amounts in each of 2017, 2016 and 2015, respectively: (a) \$79,400, \$80,320, and \$59,360 for Lawrence Sills; (b) \$79,400, \$80,320, and \$37,100 for Eric Sills and Dale Burks; (c) \$79,400, \$80,320, and \$55,650 for James Burke; and (d) \$59,550, \$60,240, and \$37,100 for Carmine Broccole.
+Assuming the achievement of the maximum level of performance shares, the above amounts for each person would be increased by the following fair value amounts in each of 2018, 2017 and 2016, respectively: \$73,260, \$79,400 and \$80,320 for Lawrence Sills, Eric Sills, James Burke and Dale Burks, and \$54,945, \$59,550 and \$60,240 for Carmine Broccole.
 The amounts listed in the table do not reflect whether the named executive officers have actually realized a financial benefit from these awards.
-For a discussion of the valuation assumptions, see Note 12 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2017.
+For a discussion of the valuation assumptions, see Note 15 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018.
 See "Grants of Plan-Based Awards" and "Outstanding Equity Awards at Fiscal Year-End" below for more information regarding our stock awards.
-In accordance with SEC regulations, the amounts shown exclude the impact of estimated forfeitures related to vesting conditions.

-- (2) The amounts in this column constitute annual cash incentive awards.
-See "Grants of Plan-Based Awards" below for more information regarding annual incentive bonus awards. - (3) The amounts in this column represent (a) car allowances for leased automobiles, (b) Company contributions to the Profit Sharing 401(K) Capital Accumulation Plan, ESOP and SERP programs on behalf of the named executive officers, and (c) Company payments for life insurance premiums for Mr. Burke.
-The Company contributions that were earned in 2017 (but paid in March 2018) into the individual SERP accounts of Messrs.
-Lawrence Sills, Eric Sills, James Burke, Dale Burks and Carmine Broccole were \$51,232, \$83,157, \$82,576, \$53,831 and \$47,459, respectively.
-Excluding the SERP contributions, the amount attributable to each perquisite for each named executive officer does not exceed the greater of \$25,000 or 10% of the total amount of perquisites received by such officer.
+In accordance with SEC regulations, the amounts shown exclude the impact of estimated forfeitures related to vesting conditions. - (3) The amounts in this column constitute annual cash incentive awards.
+See "Grants of Plan-Based Awards" below for more information regarding annual incentive bonus awards. - The amounts in this column represent car allowances for leased automobiles, and Company contributions to the Profit Sharing 401(K) Capital Accumulation Plan, ESOP and SERP programs on behalf of the named executive officers.
+The Company contributions that were earned in 2018 (but paid in March 2019) into the individual 401(K), ESOP and SERP accounts of our named executive officers are set forth below: